This article is about surrogacy statistics collected in 2021-2022.

 Gay, straight, single or married?
 Who is entering a surrogacy arrangement?

-Of 260 surrogacy arrangements in 2021-2022, 53% were for straight couples, and 42% were for gay couples.
-The remaining 5% were split equally between single women and single men.
+Of 398 surrogacy arrangements between 2021-2023, 61% were for straight couples, and 34% were for gay couples.
+The remaining 5% were shared between single women and single men.

 .

 The best part of my job is hearing of the birth of a much-wanted and hoped for baby.
-Between 2021 and 2022, I’ve heard that news 125 times and it never ceases to make my heart sing.
+Between 2021 and 2023, I’ve heard that news over 190 times and it never ceases to make my heart sing.

-As you would expect, the split between boy babies and girl babies born is almost event, with 63 boys and 62 girls.
-That included one set of identical twin boys, and one in five babies given a name beginning with the letter A!
+As you would expect, the split between boy babies and girl babies born is even, with 97 boys and 97 girls!

 You can read more about the babies born in 2022, including a list of names given to surrogacy babies during the year.